Skip to main content

 DISTINCT with Aggregate Functions

-We can apply DISTINCT inside aggregate functions to ensure uniqueness before aggregation.
+We can apply DISTINCT inside aggregate functions to ensure uniqueness before aggregation - this is useful when we want to count or sum unique values only.

 Example: